 I went back and forth as to whether this Granny-esque candy dish was going to add to that amber trend or if it was going to hasten the demise of it.
 But I'm happy to say I am firmly in the More Amber The Better camp now!

 (This post contains some affiliate links for your convenience.
 You can read my full disclosure policy here.)

-DIY Homemade Candles In Thrifted Glassware
+How To Make Candles In Thrifted Glassware

 - Natural Soy Wax

 - Wicks with metal holders (I used wooden ones)